state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 # Unsafe VaultManager
-This is an example of a buggy Vault manager for storing ETH. `withdrawPacked` function is vulnerable to unauthorized withdrawl and privalege escalation due to unsafe in-line assembly handling of uint8, vault ID, and a bool flag.
+This is an example of a buggy VaultManager for storing ETH.
+The `withdrawPacked` function is vulnerable to unauthorized withdrawl and access control due to an unsafe handling of a uint8, vault ID, and a bool flag within the assembly code.

 ## Vulnerability: